wadeallen/fbcmuncie_2018/_news/joining-god-in-the-neighborhood-update.md

 ---
-title: Joining God in the Neighborhood Digging Deeper Update
+title: Joining God in the Neighborhood Update
 weight: 3
 ---